-There are hundreds of testimonies on the internet in groups and forums of folks having success improving their health with coffee enemas.
-That’s great.
-But you want to know why and how coffee enemas work.
+There are hundreds of testimonials on the internet in groups and forums of folks having success improving their health with coffee enemas.
+Here’s why and how coffee enemas work, according to these testimonials.

 Coffee enemas detox the liver, cleanse the blood, and clear the bowels.

 The liver is one of the main organs of detoxification in the body.
 When it becomes bogged down with toxins, disease can set in, digestion is disturbed, and the gallbladder is affected.
 Coffee enemas cause the liver to purge toxic bile, which is then eliminated with the enema.

 Coffee enemas boost production of your master antioxidant